St Mary Magdalen, Milk Street: History

-The earliest mention of "St. Mary Magdalene in foro Londoniarum" was in 1162, and it is recorded as "St. Mary Magdalene, Milk Street" in a document dating from between 1203 to 1215.
+The earliest mention of "St. Mary Magdalene in foro Londoniarum" was in 1162, and it is recorded as "St. Mary Magdalene, Milk Street" in a document dating from between 1203 and 1215.
 Writing in 1603, Stow notes it was a small church that had recently been repaired, while it was further updated in 1619 and 1630.

 The church was a Presbyterian stronghold in the years before the Wars of the Three Kingdoms.
 In 1643 Thomas Case became the first London clergyman to host Morning Exercises, a special service set aside to pray for those fighting in the Parliamentarian army.
 Like many Presbyterians, Case objected to the execution of Charles I in January 1649 and was deprived of his position in 1650.
 His replacement Thomas Vincent continued the Presbyterian tradition in the parish until being removed for failing to comply with the Act of Uniformity on 24 August 1662.

 After the church was destroyed in the 1666 Great Fire of London, the parish was combined with that of St Lawrence Jewry.
 The original site, together with that of All Hallows Honey Lane and several houses, was acquired by the City of London, and converted into a marketplace, named Honey Lane Market.
 In 1835, the Corporation of London used part of the site to build the first City of London School.
 Much of the area was destroyed during The Blitz on 29 December 1940; it was subsequently rebuilt and none of the original buildings survive.